 Askia Dunnon, a trained physician, often considers the systems that shape his patients’ health.
 He knows his clinical training is just a piece of the puzzle — and that an MPH will give him the leadership skills and interdisciplinary perspective he needs to provide comprehensive care.

 As an athletic trainer for a primary care sports medicine practice, Amanda Fitterer supports patients of all ages.
-Her work has opened her eyes to the many variables of nutrition that can prevent illness and promote health, inspiring her to enroll in our online MPH/RD program.
+Her work has opened her eyes to the many variables of nutrition that can prevent illness and promote health, inspiring her to enroll in our online Nutrition and Dietetics (formerly MPH/Registered Dietitian) program.

 After studying neurology, physiology and social work as an undergraduate, Meena Gopal participated in several public health outreach initiatives.
 She decided to earn an MPH when she realized the need for systems-level change, including stronger policies and more effective implementation practices.

 Anna Feld is a pediatric dietitian who works closely with physicians, social workers and other interdisciplinary professionals on a daily basis.
 An MPH will hone her skills in nutrition communications, broadening her impact within and beyond clinical settings.

 As a rheumatology specialty pharmacist with the Indian Health Service and a Commissioned Corps officer with the U.S. Public Health Service, Jeannie Hong serves some of the most vulnerable communities in the country.
 An MPH will help her build a powerful skill set and explore disciplines like epidemiology.

 Victoria Oropello, the director of forensic science for a Raleigh-based detention center, has almost 20 years of experience in the mental health field.
 An MPH will give her the advocacy skills she needs to make a difference for patients and clinicians at national and global levels.

 Improving Public Health in Marginalized Communities